Chief, Department of Pediatrics

 MD, State University of New York at Buffalo

-Dr. Deborah Merke's research focuses on congenital adrenal hyperplasia (CAH), a rare genetic disease of the adrenal gland that is part of the routine newborn screen.
+Dr. Deborah P. Merke's is well known for her expertise in the management of congenital adrenal hyperplasia (CAH), a rare genetic disease of the adrenal gland that is part of the routine newborn screen.
+She has led pivotal studies in the genetics, pathophysiology and development of novel treatment approaches to CAH.

 Dr. Merke is a Senior Investigator, Chief of the Department of Pediatrics, and Head of the Section on Congenital Disorders at the NIH Clinical Center.

 After receiving a master of science degree in biostatistics from Columbia University and a medical degree from State University of New York at Buffalo, Dr. Merke completed her Pediatric residency at the Children's Hospital of Philadelphia and Pediatric Endocrinology fellowship at the Eunice Kennedy Shriver National Institute of Child Health and Human Development.
 As a fellow, she received an NIH Clinical Research Loan Repayment and Scholarship Award and an NIH Fellows Award for Research Excellence.

 After completion of her fellowship, Dr. Merke remained at NICHD studying CAH and is now considered a world expert in CAH.

-In 1999, Dr. Merke was appointed chief of the Pediatric Service at the NIH Clinical Center, a position she still holds.
-In this position, she oversees the care of pediatric patients at the Clinical Center, heads the Pediatric Consult Service, and chairs the Pediatric Care Committee, the organizational committee responsible for overseeing clinical policies and guidelines for managing pediatric patient care.
+In 1999, Dr. Merke was appointed Chief of the Pediatric Service at the NIH Clinical Center.
+In this position, she oversaw the care of pediatric patients at the Clinical Center, and headed the Pediatric Consult Service.
+Under her leadership, the Pediatric Consult Service grew and in 2022 the Clinical Center established a new Department, the Department of Pediatrics, with Dr. Merke the inaugural chief.
+As Chief of the Department of Pediatrics, she established the first Pediatric Hospital Medicine Service at the Clinical Center, creating a unified model of care for pediatric inpatients than functions across Institutes and emphasizes compassionate, age-appropriate, high quality care.
+Dr. Merke also chairs the Pediatric Care Committee, the organizational committee responsible for overseeing clinical policies and guidelines for managing pediatric patient care.

 As a Senior Investigator, she maintains a joint appointment with NICHD.